 As the temperatures start to drop and daylight dwindles with the onset of the fall season, your cozy fireplace is probably looking more tempting every day!
-It’s time to give it a good cleaning, dust off the mantle for some Halloween decorations, and prepare your firewood for the next few months.
+Outdoor fires are still planned, but when the colder seasons take form, it’s important to make sure you store your firewood in a safe area.

 A fireplace is a great asset to your home, but it doesn’t come without its responsibilities.
 Along with keeping the structure itself in good condition, you have to think about the safest and most efficient way to store your wood.
 Make sure you’re using the proper practices to keep it in good condition and safely warm your home for the season!